raspberrypi/documentation/configuration/wireless/access-point-routed.md

 <a name="routing"></a>
 ## Setup the network router

 The Raspberry Pi will run and manage a stand-alone wireless network.
-At your option, the Raspberry Pi will route between the wireless and the ethernet networks, providing Internet access to wireless clients.
+The Raspberry Pi will also route between wireless and ethernet networks, providing Internet access to wireless clients.
+At your option, you can skip routing and run the wireless network in complete isolation.

 ### Define the wireless interface IP configuration